 After conducting the interview with Shirley Phelps-Roper and Westboro Baptist Church, I must admit that my confusion is still present in many ways.
-I expected a professional response to be given to the interview, so I was shocked when I saw the responses filled with vile hatred and cursing!
-This is a clear violation of James’ words, “Out of the same mouth proceedeth blessing and cursing.
-My brethren, these things ought not so to be.”
-In fact, nothing but hatred and cursing proceeds from their mouth – no blessings at all!
+I expected a professional response to be given to the interview, so I was shocked when I saw the responses filled with vile hatred and perverse language.
 Although I could provide many reasons why Westboro violates the Christian faith with their lifestyle, I have chosen two main issues for my response.
 The first will be posted today and the second will be posted tomorrow.

 ISSUE #1 – Westboro’s Gospel Error